 This is an initial public offering of Auris Medical Holding AG.
-We are offering of our common shares.
-No public market currently exists for our common shares.
-We expect our initial public offering price will be between \$ and \$ per common share.
-We intend to apply to list our common shares on the Nasdaq Global Select Market under the symbol "EARS."
+We are offering 9,400,000 of our common shares.
+No public market has previously existed for our common shares.
+The initial public offering price is \$6.00 per common share.
+We have been approved to list our common shares on the Nasdaq Global Market under the symbol "EARS."